 We host several different types of training and workshops to improve clinicians’ skills in shared decision making.
 Training focus on important aspects of engaging in a successful shared decision making conversation, such as risk communication skills, patient engagement, and using decision support tools during a care visit.

-The SDM Process Survey measures how well providers are engaging patients in shared decision making.
+The SDM Process Scale measures how well providers are engaging patients in shared decision making.
 The survey is patient-reported and has been endorsed by the National Quality Forum as a PRO-PM (measure #2962).

 The Informed Medical Decisions Foundation (now the Informed Medical Decisions Program) produced several videos about shared decision making.
 The videos highlight examples of shared decision making, the value of shared decision making, and implementation of shared decision making.